 To help you provide a supportive and non-directive approach to presenting a diagnosis, we offer brochures for you to give to your patients.
 Our brochures let your patients know that you are informed and up-to-date on the resources available to them and that you support them if they choose to continue their pregnancy.
 For more information about our brochures, read our post found here.
 To request a bundle of brochures be mailed to your practice, please fill out the form found here.

-As medical professionals delivering the news of a terminal prenatal diagnosis, you are the ones who determine whether or not a family feels fully informed and supported.
+As medical professionals delivering the news of a life-limiting prenatal diagnosis, you are the ones who determine whether or not a family feels fully informed and supported.
 We acknowledge the heavy weight of that responsibility, and we know that you cannot bear it alone.
 The exceptional standard of care that we are calling you to requires that you feel supported and cared for.
 It is not an easy job to provide ongoing care to a family in the middle of life-changing grief, and that is why we want to come alongside you.
 We are here to help shoulder the burden of caring for the emotional needs of your patients.

 One of the ways we hope to support you in your role as a medical professional is by listening and learning from you.
 We want to know the aspects of caring for these families that is difficult for you.
 We want to know where you see current practices succeeding and where they could be improved.
 We want to know the reasons behind why you do the work you do, and what makes you so good at your job.
 We also want to know any hesitations that make it difficult for you to step in and walk with a family as they carry to term.